cloudquery/cloudquery/website/pages/blog/migrating-from-v0-to-v1.md

 ## Changes to the Configuration Format

 V1 introduces a new config format that is closely related to the old one, but an old config will need some massaging to work with the CloudQuery v1 CLI.
-Mostly because we support now multiple destinations, there are seperate configs for source and destination plugins.
+Mostly because we now support multiple destinations, there are separate configs for source and destination plugins.

 ### Source Plugins